steineey/node-red-contrib-mongodb4/README.md

 In a simple aggregation call you have an array inside array like `msg.payload = [pipeline]`.
 This might be confusing, but I haven't found a better solution for that.

-: Output (string) : For `find` and `aggregate` operation.
+-   **Output** - For `find` and `aggregate` operation.
 Choose `toArray` or `forEach` output type.

-: MaxTimeMS (integer) : MaxTimeMS Specifies the maximum amount of time the server should wait for an operation to complete after it has reached the server.
+-   **MaxTimeMS** - MaxTimeMS Specifies the maximum amount of time the server should wait for an operation to complete after it has reached the server.
 If an operation runs over the specified time limit, it returns a timeout error.
 Prevent long-running operations from slowing down the server by specifying a timeout value.
 Specifying 0 means no timeout.

-: Handle document \_id (bool) : With this feature enabled, the operation node will convert a document \_id of type string to a document \_id of type ObjectId.
+-   **Handle document \_id** - With this feature enabled, the operation node will convert a document \_id of type string to a document \_id of type ObjectId.

 The default MongoDB document identifier has to be of type ObjectId.
 This means the native driver expects query arguments like: `msg.payload = [{_id: ObjectId("624b527d08e23628e99eb963")}]`